 Despite the solid reasons for testing phonological hypotheses with corpora, implicitly recognized throughout the history of phonology, corpus data cannot be treated as intrinsically "direct" any more than any other sort of performance data.
 In particular, whether or not a given form is attested in a corpus, and how frequent it is if it is attested, is logically independent of its grammaticality.
 Nevertheless, the traditional anti-corpus rhetoric in the generative literature overstates the case.
-In this section I explain why, and show how attestation and frequency actually provide very useful information about grammaticality.
+In this section I explain why, and show how attestation and frequency actually provide very useful information about grammaticality (similar points are made regarding corpus-based syntactic analyses by Stefanowitsch 2005).

-The nonidentity of grammaticality with corpus attestation and frequency follows immediately from the recognition of the latter as mere performance data, affected by numerous factors other than grammar.
+The nonidentity of grammaticality with corpus attestation and frequency follows immediately from the recognition of the latter as performance data, affected by numerous factors other than grammar.
 In lexical phonology the most important of these factors is rote memory.
 Lexical exceptions survive in a corpus, not by virtue of grammar, but in spite of it.
 Hence they are, strictly speaking, ungrammatical.
-Grammatical theory has no need to explain them, since they are already sufficiently explained by the mind's ability to memorize.
-Therefore, efforts such as those of Inkelas et al. (1997) and Pater (to appear) to develop a grammatical theory of exceptions may be missing the point, by obliging grammar to account for every aspect of performance.
+Grammatical theory per se has no need to explain them, since they are already sufficiently explained by the mind's ability to memorize (on display, for example, whenever someone learns the correct pronunciation of a foreign name).
+Therefore, efforts such as those of Inkelas et al. (1997) and Pater (2009) to develop a grammar-internal theory of exceptions may be missing the point, by obliging grammar to account for every aspect of performance (unless such efforts are seen as models of competence/performance interactions).

-Yet given their origins in language use by people who know their grammar, dictionaries must also record grammatical information as well.
-In particular, we expect there to be a correlation between the grammaticality of a form type (i.e. class of words defined by phonological structure) and its type frequency in the corpus.
+Yet given their origins in language use by people who know their grammar, lexicons must also reflect grammatical knowledge as well.
+In particular, we expect there to be a correlation between the grammaticality of a form type (i.e. a class of words defined by phonological structure) and its type frequency in the corpus.
 This assumption is no different in kind from the standard assumption of a correlation between grammaticality and native speaker judgments of acceptability.

 The fact that this rather banal observation has sometimes been resisted by generative linguists can be explained, I think, by confusion over the three different goals of corpus analysis described in the previous section.
-For example, when Chomsky (1957:16) says that grammaticality cannot be equated "with the notion 'higher order of statistical approximation'," or when Chomsky (2002:102) says that "[i]f you took a videotape of things happening out the window, it would be of no interest to physical scientists," the argument assumes that corpus linguistics necessarily involves either a non-analytic description of the corpus itself or, at best, automatic grammar learning of a highly naive sort.
+For example, when Chomsky (1957:16) says that grammaticality cannot be equated "with the notion 'higher order of statistical approximation'," or when Chomsky (2002:102) says that "[i]f you took a videotape of things happening out the window, it would be of no interest to physical scientists," the argument assumes that corpus linguistics necessarily involves either a non-analytic description of the corpus itself or, at best, automatic grammar learning of a highly superficial sort.
 Yet corpus analysts who use observations to test prespecified hypotheses, rather than merely describing surface forms or building automatic grammar learners, entirely side-step these sorts of criticisms.

 The logic runs like this.
 The only way a grammar can reveal its existence in a corpus is by frequency differences among competing form types, since a grammar that results in equal numbers of "grammatical" and "ungrammatical" forms cannot be detected.
 To take a schematic example, suppose a phonologist hypothesizes that structure [+X] is grammatical, and that [-X] is ungrammatical.
-A critic points out that examples of [-X] words actually exist in the language.
+A critic points out that examples of [-X] words actually exist in the lexicon.
 A reasonable defense of the original hypothesis is still possible, however, if the number of [-X] words is "sufficiently low" to dismiss them as lexical exceptions.